 - Managed IT and security service providers, including those who help with SOC 2 compliance

 If your business falls under any of these classifications or is similar to one of these service organizations in general, you may be required to comply with SOC.
-While these service companies are SOC’s core focus, additional regulatory requirements provided by AICPA inside the SOC framework extend its safeguards throughout the supply chain and beyond.
+While these service companies are SOC’s core focus, additional regulatory requirements provided by AICPA inside the SOC framework extend its safeguards throughout the supply chain.

 SOC 2 Compliance Checklist